Massachusetts General Hospital

 -

-New PET scan may spot hidden kidney cancer after treatment
+New PET scan could spot hidden kidney cancer after treatment

-Diagnosis Not yet recruitingThis study tests whether a special PET scan using 89Zr-girentuximab can detect kidney cancer that remains or comes back after initial treatment.
-Ten adults with clear cell renal cell carcinoma will receive the scan before and after standard cryoablation.
-The goal is to see if the…
+Diagnosis Not yet recruitingThis study tests whether a special PET scan using a drug called 89Zr-girentuximab can detect kidney cancer that remains or comes back after initial treatment.
+Ten adults with clear cell renal cell carcinoma will receive the drug and then have a PET scan.
+Some will also have a sec…

 Phase: PHASE2 • Sponsor: Massachusetts General Hospital • Aim: Diagnosis